TerraBreus/cub3d/docs/dev_log.md

 Just trying to make steps towards writing the raycaster.
 Creating structures, initializing data (naming seems to be difficult here) and trying to handle errors in init part so I can clean up nicely incase of errors.
 Not handling specific error codes yet which I might still have to do?

 I realize I will have to use movement with `get_time_of_day()` to implement smooth movement independent from framerate.
 This will most likely only be important when hooking events but it is something to keep in mind.

+Created a simple map to work with for raytracing.

+The smartest thing to do next would be to create the first image with the raytracing.
+This will be a big chunk and should probably be split into smaller chunks.
+Again I think the smartest thing to do is to first create a function that "shoots a ray" and returns the distance from the player to the wall.
+This function needs a position (where the ray will be shot from) and a direction (where the ray is travelling towards).
+This will also require me to know what the dimension of a single grid spot is (I think just a range from 1 to 2) and a wall collision detector.